varshikasriya/Enigma-AIML25/src/README.md

 ---

-## What 'Ready to Ship' Means Here
+## What "Ready to Ship" Means Here

 - A trained model exists in `runs/<...>`
 - An exported artifact exists in `artifacts/` (or inside run dir)
 - `inference.py` can load it and produce correct predictions against a **validated schema**
 - Metrics & plots retained for auditability (in `runs/`)

-From here, you could containerize or wire a FastAPI server—but that’s outside the scope of this repo.
+From here, you could containerize or wire a FastAPI server — but that's outside the scope of this repo.

 ---